crawfoal/reflections/lesson_2_reflections.md

 **How can you use the staging area to make sure you have one commit per logical change?**
-To ensure that you have one logical change per commit, you can add only the changes that make up on logical change to the staging area, commit them, and then continue these two steps until all of your changes are committed.
+To ensure that you have one logical change per commit, you can add only the changes that make up one logical change to the staging area, commit them, and then continue these two steps until all of your changes are committed.

 **What are some situations when branches would be helpful in keeping your